chains-project/dirty-waters/steps.md

 1. Code search in fork
 2. Time issue
 3. Make them automated
+4. Consistency of the use of yarn and npm

+Minutes 02/21/2024
+Q
+1. Github doesn't have record about owner transfer

+Minutes 02/19/2024
 Q:
 1. Does execution time matter?
 2. Evaluation what info do we want